python-rapidjson/python-rapidjson/docs/decoder.rst

    .. method:: end_array(sequence)

-      :param sequence: an instance implement the *mutable sequence* protocol
+      :param sequence: an instance implementing the *mutable sequence* protocol
       :returns: a new value

-      This is called, if implemented, when a *JSON array* has been completely parsed, and can be used replace it with an arbitrary different value:
+      This is called, if implemented, when a *JSON array* has been completely parsed, and can be used to replace it with an arbitrary different value:

       .. doctest::